Beyond the Hype: A Real-World Evaluation of the Impact and Cost of Machine Learning-Based Malware Detection: Experimental Design

 \section{Experimental Design}

+To execute the experiments, we leveraged the NCR, an air-gapped research test bed equipped with state-of-the-art network and user emulation capabilities to facilitate the experiment \cite{ferguson2014ncr}.
+A variety of services were emulated, including email, website servers, and domain controllers, and they were used by emulated users both internal to the network and in the emulated worldwide web (external).
+We provide a network diagram in the Appendix (Figure \ref{fig:network-diagram}).

+Traffic generation was provided on all client endpoint virtual machines (VMs) by the NCR Mantra soft ware, a proprietary emulator built on Lariat {\cite{lariat}}.
+All clients had broadly similar traffic generation profiles and were configured to automatically and randomly browse websites (both internal and external), send and reply to emails, generate Microsoft (MS) Office documents, transfer files to and from file shares and Sharepoint sites, and run a preset list of other benign executables.
+All clients were set to a fixed diurnal schedule of increased daytime activity between the hours of 0700 and 1700 local time; activity outside of these hours was decreased by a factor of 10 (i.e., average inter-arrival time of traffic generation events was set to be 10 times as high).

+System time was synchronized between all devices except the network static appliance via NTP to the central NCR testbed time source.
+Every node with an in-band connection synchronized to an NTP server in the simulated Internet environment, which in turn connected to the central time source via the testbed control network; everything with only an out-of-band connection connected directly via the control network to the same source.
+The network static appliance was supplied as a vendor-loaned server without administrative (root) access, which is required to change time settings; the offset of this appliance’s time vs. actual time was noted for compensation in after-action data analysis.

-To execute the experiments, we leveraged the NCR, an air-gapped research test bed equipped with state-of-the-art network and user emulation capabilities to facilitate the experiment.
-A variety of services was simulated, including email, website servers, and domain controllers, and used by emulated users both internal to the network and in the emulated world wide web (external).
-This allowed delivery of malware over the network to endpoints running the two host-level tools, so the network-level tools could (attempt to) reconstruct files from the packet stream and provide detection.
-In particular, emulated internal and external websites, mail servers, and hosts were used to deliver files (both benign and malicious) to internal clients through web download, email attachments, and direct connections, respectively, encrypted and unencrypted.
+This environment enabled delivery of malware over the network to endpoints running the two host-level tools, so the network-level tools could (attempt to) reconstruct files from the packet stream and provide detection.
+In particular, emulated internal and external websites, mail servers, and hosts were used to deliver files (both benign and malicious) to internal clients through web download, email attachments, and direct connections, respectively.

-All technologies were required to operate on-premises, that is, without connections outside the internal portion of the emulated network.
-Each technology was set to detect only (not block/prevent) to permit complementary (OR) analysis of multiple tools, and all machines were time-synchronized.
-Notably for the network-level tools, an SSL ``break-and-inspect'' decryption technology was not added to this network because we wanted to test their ability to detect malware in encrypted files.